-When assisting the mother to deliver her baby, it is important to remember that childbirth is a natural event and in most cases, we are just there to "catch".
+When assisting the mother in delivering her baby, it is important to remember that childbirth is a natural event.
+In most cases we are just there to "catch".

 If the patient has begun the first stage of active labor, the amniotic sac has usually ruptured, expelling the clear amniotic fluid that has protected the developing fetus throughout the pregnancy.
 The amniotic sac does not always rupture initially, the EMT can pierce it with a gloved hand when the head presents from the birth canal.
 Make sure to remove the sac from the newborn's nose and mouth because, for the first time, the baby will need them clear in order to breathe.

 1. Encourage the mother to breathe deeply between contractions and to push with contractions.

 2. As the baby's head crowns, support it with gentle pressure over the perineum and gently support the head during delivery to avoid an explosive birth and prevent injury.

 3. If the amniotic sac is still intact, rupture it with a finger to allow amniotic fluid to leak out.